-Hint: Remember the remainder operator.
-And yes, it works with floating-point values too.
+Hint: Remember the remainder operator-it works with floating-point too.

 Exercise 11.2 In the board game Scrabble, each tile contains a letter, which is used to spell words in rows and columns, and a score, which is used to determine the value of words.
+The point of this exercise is to practice the mechanical part of creating a new class definition:

 - 1. Write a definition for a class named Tile that represents Scrabble tiles.
 The instance variables should include a character named letter and an integer named value. - 2.
-Write a constructor that takes parameters named letter and value and initializes the instance variables. - 3.
+Write a constructor that takes parameters named letter and value, and initializes the instance variables. - 3.
 Write a method named printTile that takes a Tile object as a parameter and displays the instance variables in a reader-friendly format. - 4.
 Write a main method that creates a Tile object with the letter Z and the value 10, and then uses printTile to display the state of the object. - 5.
 Implement the toString and equals methods for a Tile. - 6.
 Create getters and setters for each of the attributes.